29 Assisted Living Communities near Kansas City

-Services Available in Assisted Living Communities in Kansas City
+What Services are Available in Assisted Living in Kansas City?

-Kansas City assisted living communities adhere to strict state-level rules for how to operate and what services may and may not be provided for residents.
-As a general rule, staff at your assisted living facility will very likely:
+Services offered in assisted living near you can depend on size and location.
+In Kansas City, communities adhere to strict state-level rules for how to operate and what services may and may not be provided for residents.
+Here are some general services available:

-- Respond to emergencies, such as falls and medical issues
+- Response to emergencies, such as falls and medical issues

 - Help with bathing, grooming and other personal care matters

-- Assist with taking medication prescribed by a doctor, for instance by grinding pills for you or bringing you water
+- Assistance with taking medication prescribed by a doctor, for instance by grinding pills for you or bringing you water

-- Organize and supervise day trips outside of the community, mostly for medical visits and shopping, but sometimes just for fun
+- Organization and supervision of day trips outside of the community, mostly for medical visits and shopping

-- Cook, clean and do laundry for residents, though laundry charges may apply, depending on the property
+- Cooking, cleaning and laundry for residents, though laundry charges may apply, depending on the property